Updated August 19, 2023

 Step 4: In cell A5 of your active excel sheet, put the formula mentioned below and press the Enter key.

 =FALSE() / 12

 Again the same logic.
 As FALSE is equivalent to numeric zero, the division of FALSE and any number would return a value as zero.

 Example #4 – Using FALSE Function Under Logical Statements or Conditions

 We are frequently using the FALSE function under logical statements or conditions such as IF under Excel.

 Step 1: In cell A2 of the active excel sheet, put the number which we want to check under logical IF condition.

 Step 2: Now, use the logical IF condition to check whether this number is less than 1 or not.
 If it is less than 1, the output should be TRUE else;, the output should be FALSE.
 Use the following conditional formula under cell C2 of the active worksheet. =IF(A2 < 1, TRUE, FALSE)

 Press Enter key to see the output.

 Since the condition A2 < 1 does not meet in this example, the system will generate an output as FALSE, which is equivalent to the FALSE function in excel.
 Now, suppose we wanted the result as FALSE when A2 > 1, then we can do it directly in IF condition without using else part with the help of FALSE function.

 In cell B3 of the active Excel sheet, put the following formula. =IF(A2 > 1, FALSE())

 Press the Enter key.

-Here we have checked if the value under cell A2 is greater than 1 then it will give the output as FALSE directly.
-This example emphasizes that we can directly use FALSE function within conditional outputs.
+Here we have checked if the value under cell A2 is greater than 1, then it will give the output as FALSE directly.
+This example emphasizes that we can directly use the FALSE function within conditional outputs.